samuelpowell/toastmm/NOTES.md

  - Fixup nr.cc for MacOS Clang by removing definition of `vector` and using `dvector` instead
  - Need explicit instantiation required on MacOS
  - Standard CXX 98 required for MacOS (owing to narrowing in matlab interface) which requires spacing on double template args
+ - Implement CMakeLists.txt for all bintools targets
+ - Enable explicit instantiation in fwdsolver_mw.h
+ - Add STOASTLIB (dll import/export) to MWsolution class
+ - Implement CMakeLists.txt for all buildable supertoast targets (NB: some Makefile targets no longer exist or reference old code)

 # TODO

  - Check Makefile / Xcode projects configuration for shared library flags, e.g. -fPIC required on Linux.
 Consider `FLAGS`, `SHLIB_CFLAGS`